arafat-hasan/postgres-notes/README.md

-# Understanding PostgreSQL roles and databases
+## Understanding PostgreSQL Roles and Databases

 By default, Postgres uses a concept called roles to handle authentication and authorization.
 These are, in some ways, similar to regular Unix-style accounts, but Postgres does not distinguish between users and groups and instead prefers the more flexible term role.

 Upon installation, Postgres is set up to use `ident` authentication, meaning that it associates Postgres roles with a matching Unix/Linux system account.
 If a role exists within Postgres, a Unix/Linux username with the same name can sign in as that role.

 The installation procedure created a user account called `postgres` that is associated with the default Postgres role.
-To use Postgres, at first we have to log in using that role.
+To use Postgres, at first, we have to log in using that role.

 So we have to switch over to the `postgres` UNIX user, which is created upon installation of Postgres, and then from the `postgres` UNIX user, we will able to log on Postgres server.
 ```